hphelion/documentation/commercial/GA1/commerical.services-remove-replace-failed-overcloud-nodes.md

 <p style="font-size: small;"> <a href="/helion/openstack/">&#9664; PREV | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/faq/">NEXT &#9654; </a></p>
 -->

-#Remove and Replace a Failed Overcloud Controller
+#Removing and Replacing a Failed Overcloud Controller

 The 3 nodes overcloud controller cluster provide the highly available cloud control plane.
 For  a single point of failure, you can recover any one of the overcloud controller node.